Week 15:

 Tonight, I’ll present to you analysis my team and I conducted on how gas prices vary with distance to the highway.

-Goal: To better understand the trade-offs involved with improving highway access so that you, the town planning committee, can decide to add a new access road.
+Decision Needed: To better understand the trade-offs involved with improving highway access so that you, the town planning committee, can decide to add a new access road.

-The Question
+Question

-Concerns about re-routing the highway:
+Concerns about re-routing the highway

 • Could create more traffic for the town